ayokariks/bm_forcasting/README.md

+# DEEP LEARNING APPROACH TO FORECASTING THE BALANCING MARKET
 Forecasting in the balancing mechanism(BM) market is paramount in building a robust complex electricity system in Great Britain (GB).
 With a growing number of players in this market including distributed generators, aggregators, and battery energy storage systems(BESS), accurate